Makozer/DBAEUOF/README.md

 # DBAEUOF
-Save the forst, eat more beaver
+Save the forest, eat more beavers